 If these nine activities are expertly conducted, the service level agreement process will be successful.
 Service level management is key to successful service design.
 According to ITIL course, if the Service Design stage of the ITIL Service Lifecycle is not accurately completed, it will not be possible to deploy a new or improved service through the rest of the ITIL Service Lifecycle.

-The service level management process plays a critical role that impacts the entire ITIL Service Lifecycle and consequently the success of the designed service.
+This process plays a critical role that impacts the entire ITIL Service Lifecycle and consequently the success of the designed service.